tektutor/jenkins-sep-2021/Day3/README.md

 ansible-doc -l | wc -l
 ```

-### You can get detailed help about any particular modules as shown below
+### You can get detailed help about any particular module as shown below
 ```
 ansible-doc apt
 ```

-### Build custom ubuntu image to use as Ansible containers
+### Building custom ubuntu image to use as Ansible containers
 We need some Virtual Machines or On-Prem servers to be used as Ansible nodes, since we don't have additional Virtual Machines in training setup, we would like to use containers as Ansible nodes.

 Let us generate key pairs for rps user